Updated: Aug 19, 2021

 This is why more and more families are choosing to homeschool , both here in Israel and in other parts of the world.
 Our children are the world's future.
 We are taking responsibility in raising responsible ,caring , capable adults that will bring the future to the next best level.

 This is my goal on a larger scale as well.
-I have opened a Folk School on our property to give kids (and their adults) the chance to engage, learn new or forgotten skills, express them- selves creatively and develop self confidence.
+I have opened a Folk School after school activity on our property to give children (and their adults) the chance to engage, learn new or forgotten skills, express them- selves creatively and develop self confidence.
 I am hoping through community we will embed a new sense of direction and independence in the next generations .
 We need to learn to work together and to see each other as individuals with great collective power.
 This is our future.
 This is where I hope to have impact : to lead by example and to inspire others to be the very best they can be.